h-auzian/a-star-pathfinding-visualization-hexagonal-grid/README.md

 Silly application to visualize different pathfinding algorithms, mainly A* (A-star), on a hexagonal grid.
 Written in TypeScript and rendered on a HTML Canvas.

+You can play around with it here: http://h-auzian.github.io/a-star-pathfinding-visualization-hexagonal-grid

 https://github.com/h-auzian/a-star-pathfinding-visualization-hexagonal-grid/assets/5781534/a064bf5b-2a36-4e8c-9d89-556d5ef5e984

 Initially this was supposed to only work with A*, but over time it was adapted to show the following three algorithms, as they are very similar: